pachadotdev/oec/gh-pages/README.md

 ## How to use

 The documentation is available [here](http://pacha.hk/oec/oec.pdf).
-Read the documentation and then run `demos()` after the library is installed.
+Read the documentation and then run `demos()` after the package is installed.

+## Notice

+[The Observatory of Economic Complexity](http://atlas.media.mit.edu/en/) original work is an idea of Mr. [Alexander Simoes](https://github.com/alexandersimoes/oec).
+This R package is just an extension to his work.

 ### The MIT License